wraythezw/api-guidelines/graph/articles/coreTypes.md

 </EntityType>
 ```

-#### Contain the new type in an entity set elsewhere, and add a navigation property to the existing type on the new type.
+#### Option 3: Contain the new type in an entity set elsewhere, and add a navigation property to the existing type on the new type.

 Define the new entity type, with a navigation to the user:
 ```xml